ryan-mcclue/musings/tower-of-knowledge.md

 # MCU
+ARM core ISA e.g. ARMv8
+Will then have profiles, e.g. M-Profile ARMv8-M R-Profile for larger systems like automotive

-cortex-a53 is a synthesisable IP core sold to other semiconductor companies (stm, nxp, etc.) as licensed IP core, the amount of cache will vary e.g. 8-64Kb?
+ARM holdings implements profile in own CPU, e.g. Cortex-A72 This is a synthesisable IP (Intellectual Property) core sold to other semiconductor companies who make implementation decisions like amount of cache from 8-64kb specification.

+However, other companies can build own CPU from ISA alone, e.g. Qualcomm Kryo and Nvidia Denver

+Then have actual MCUs e.g. STMicroelectronics, NXP or SoCs e.g. Qualcomm Snapdragon, Nvidia Tegra

 FPU is a VFPv3-D16 implementation of the ARMv7 floating-point architecture

-details hidden due to IP nature, e.g. LPDDR3 memory controller from CPU is all we can know?
+* UART: 9600 baud (symbols per second; in case of digital≡ bps) (1 start bit, 8 data bits, no parity bit, 1 stop bit) ∴ effective data rate is less than bit transmission rate
+* USART:
+* SPI:
+* I2C:

+On startup, copy from Flash to RAM then jump to reset handler address No real need for newlib, just use standalone mpaland/printf Some chips have XIP (execute-in-place) which allows for running directly from flash

+QI is a wireless charging standard most supported by mobile-devices for distances up to 4cm FreePower technology allows QI charging mats to support concurrent device charging

+QSPI can be used without CPU with data queues

+LED anode is positive longer lead